A young woman looks over documents in her office.

 Which credit score do lenders use?

 Many companies claim to offer free credit scores.
-However, those credit scores sometimes differ from the ones lenders use to qualify you for credit.
+However, those credit scores sometimes differ from the one a lender will use to qualify you for credit.

 While you can’t be sure of every lender’s preference, most major creditors look to FICO® Scores to determine eligibility for credit.
-In fact, 90% of top lenders use FICO® Credit Scores.1 One reason is that creditors can access versions of your FICO® Score geared specifically toward their products.
+One reason is that creditors can access industry specific scores—versions of your FICO® Score geared specifically toward their products.
 For example, a lender may look at a specific score for an auto loan and another for a mortgage.
 In fact, you can have many FICO® Scores.

 Because so many financial institutions use FICO® Scores, it can pay to know yours.
-As a Discover cardmember, get a free Credit Scorecard with your FICO® Score and more.1
+As a Discover cardmember, get your free Credit Scorecard with your FICO® Score and more.1

 Your credit score impacts your borrowing options, from interest rates to loan amounts.
 Checking your credit score, especially your FICO® Score, can help you avoid surprises when securing a loan, or let you know you need to influence your score before applying for credit.
 Understanding the difference between your FICO® Score and other credit scores can help you identify the scores you’re checking and understand why you might have a different credit score from different sources.